MagnusThome/RejsaCAN-ESP32/- PROJECTS -/README.md

 # Racechrono-LIVE-telemetry-data-export

-An example how to use the "Monitor" API in Racechrono to get a live feed of any of all data Racechrono holds using a RejsaCAN board (or any board based on an ESP32 or NRF52 MCU) to get a live feed of data from Racechrono over BLE/Bluetooth.
+An example how to use the "Monitor" API in Racechrono to get a live feed of any of all data Racechrono holds using a RejsaCAN board running on car's 12V (or any board based on an ESP32 or NRF52 MCU run on 5V) to get a live feed of data from Racechrono over BLE/Bluetooth.
 This example code is made for a commonly available ILI9341 based display simply connected via SPI.
 More info and code here https://github.com/MagnusThome/Racechrono-LIVE-telemetry-data-export

 https://www.youtube.com/watch?v=f61Pw1ZjPyw